Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

-Enplaned passengers are passengers boarding aircraft at an airport, used as the primary metric for allocating airport costs and setting airline rates.
+Enplaned passengers — passengers boarding aircraft at an airport — are the primary metric in U.S. airport finance: 53.2% of total aeronautical revenue is allocated based on enplanement counts (FAA CY2023, 553 airports).
 Enplanement counts affect airline rate calculations (14 CFR Part 241), federal grant eligibility (49 USC 47107), and hub classification (FAA Order 5300.1).
 FAA enplanement data comes from the Air Carrier Activity Information System (ACAIS) and is used to classify airports by hub size for federal grant eligibility.

 1. Introduction

 U.S. airports report traffic statistics in multiple categories: passengers (enplaned and deplaned), aircraft operations (movements), cargo tonnage, and mail.
-Of these metrics, the number of enplaned passengers is the primary indicator used in 53.2% aeronautical revenue allocation (FAA CY2023, 553 airports) of airport activity and financial health.
+Of these metrics, the number of enplaned passengers is the (b)

 Passenger definitions, data sources, and reporting methodologies support airport finance analysis.